Invariant Mass, Missing Mass, and Dalitz Analysis¶

 Invariant Mass¶

-Invariant mass is a Lorentz-invariant quantity that characterizes the total energy and momentum of a particle or system, remaining constant across all reference frames.
-It’s a cornerstone for analyzing particle collisions and decays.
+Invariant mass is a Lorentz-invariant quantity that characterizes the total energy and momentum of a particle or a system of particles.
+Because it has the same value in all inertial frames, it is one of the most useful observables in particle and nuclear physics.

 Intermediate States and Resonances¶